-Northern Maidenhair Fern's crinkled ferny compound leaves are light green in color.
+Northern Maidenhair Fern is primarily valued in the garden for its cascading habit of growth.
+Its crinkled ferny compound leaves are light green in color.
 As an added bonus, the foliage turns a gorgeous gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Northern Maidenhair Fern is an herbaceous perennial with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.